2.9. Functions Operating on Vectors

 0 0 0 1 1 1 1 0 0 0

-Next we use a logical vector to modify the vector A. The mod function gives the result of modulus division (the remainder after integer division).
-The first expression below shows a 1 where the vector is odd and a 0 where it is even.
+Next, we use a logical vector to modify the vector A. The mod function gives the result of modulus division (the remainder after integer division).
+The first expression below shows a logical true (1) where the vector is odd and a false (0) where it is even.
 The second expression sets A to 0 for each odd value.
 It does so by first creating a temporary logical vector.
-Then, for each element in A where the logical vector is true is given the new value of 0.
+Then, each element in A where the logical vector is true is given the new value of 0.

 ans =